EU bets on 5G to catch up in mobile technology race

 Much work remains to be done to set technical standards for the technology, and figure out exactly what it is supposed to do that current 4G gear cannot, experts say.

-In the meantime, companies that make mobile network equipment such as Sweden's Ericsson, Huawei, Finland's Nokia and France-based Alcatel-Lucent are jockeying for position and carrying out experiments with operators to prepare for 5G.
+In the meantime, companies that make mobile network equipment such as Sweden's Ericsson (ERICb.ST), Huawei, Finland's Nokia NOK1V.HE and France-based Alcatel-Lucent ALUA.PA are jockeying for position and carrying out experiments with operators to prepare for 5G.

 Meanwhile Huawei has said it will invest $600 million in 5G research and expects to have a network ready for deployment by 2020.